cryptohopper/frontend-assignment/README.md

 Congrats!
 You've made it to the assignment! 🥳

 To get insights in your technical skills and how that matches the tech stack we use, we've setup a little assignment.
-There's a design file zip in the files above (in this git-repo) called design.zip.
+There's a design that can be found here https://www.figma.com/file/l2FeMMWON9KFTxEanI4Qro/design?node-id=2050%3A891.
 We'd like you to turn this design into a React app.
 Before you begin, please make sure you've read the [notes](#notes).

 ## How does it work?